BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 **II.
 Add the app's Branch key to the Strings.xml file**

-Add the Branch key to the Android project's **Resources/values/Strings.xml** file.
-This file contains values that can be accessed by the app's Application class.
+Create a **Resources/values/Strings.xml** file that can be accessed by the app's Application class for the Android project and add the Branch key to this file.

+1. Right-click

 ```xml
 <?xml version="1.0" encoding="utf-8"?>